Application¶

 Located in electron/.
 Responsible for packaging, configuration, and process lifecycle - not for any AI behavior.

-main.jsspawns the bundled Spring Boot JAR, polls for readiness, opens the mainBrowserWindow, and terminates the JVM on quit.launcher-config.jsholds YAML templates per provider (Ollama, OpenAI, OpenAI-compatible).ollama-manager.jsdrives the Ollama model manager window.
+main.jsspawns the bundled Spring Boot JAR, polls for readiness, opens the mainBrowserWindow, and terminates the JVM on quit.launcher-config.jsholds YAML templates per provider (Ollama, OpenAI, OpenAI-compatible).ollama-manager.jsdrives the Ollama model manager window.- OS secure storage - provider API keys and

 The launcher is optional.
 Running the JAR directly or the Docker image skips this layer entirely.